sampsyo/cs6120/content/blog/2020-12-22-pipeline-II-analysis/index.md

 which outputs 2.
 It turns out that the estimation is over ideal, and the real II given by Catapult HLS tool is 3.

 ## Future work
- - For more precise estimation of ResMII, I need to add more types of resource constraints, e.g. interface ports, and compute resources.
+ - For more precise estimation of ResMII, I need to add more types of resource constraints, e.g., interface ports, and compute resources.
  - For more precise estimation of RecMII, a more accurate and robust loop-carried dependency analysis is required to attain the exact dependency distance.
 In order to tune the analysis pass towards an HLS tool,